teacheredu-euniwell/oer-diversity-inclusion/README.md

 Only when co-teachers have taken the time to lay the foundations for co-teaching does it make sense for them to face up to the actual planning and implementation of joint lessons.

 [^1]: Friend, M., Cook, L., Hurley-Chamberlain, D., & Shamberger, C. (2010).
 Co-teaching: An illustration of the complexity of collaboration in special education.
 Journal of Educational and Psychological Consultation: The Official Journal of the Association for Educational and Psychological Consultants, 20(1), 9–27. https://doi.org/10.1080/10474410903535380

 [^2]: Studienseminar Hannover für das Lehramt für Sonderpädagogik. (n.d.).
 Handreichungen zur Ausbildung im gemeinsamen Unterricht. https://lehrerfortbildung-bw.de/s_sueb/alle/fb1/6_mat/3_zusammen/11_lit/Handreichungen-zur-Ausbildung-im-gemeinsamen-Unterrich.pdf

-### 4.5 Tipps for Planning Co-Teaching in the Classroom.
+### 4.5 Tipps for Planning Co-Teaching in the Classroom

 > __Your task:__
 >
 > 1. Starting at 4 Min. watch the "Special Education and Regular Eduaction: Working Together" video interview with Christie Eleeson and LeeAnna Rabine.
-> 2. From their point of view, what are the outcomes and benefits for students and teachers?
+> 2. From their point of view, what are the outcomes and benefits of co-teaching in the classroom for students and teachers?
 > 3. Answer the question by using the "drag and drop" interaction below.

 Video: Special Education and Regular Education: Working Together
 ---

 !?[](https://www.youtube.com/watch?v=jlc1ZU-P8jc "Source: https://www.youtube.com/watch?v=jlc1ZU-P8jc&")

 <details>